GeekinG about Data with Roche’s AnGeli MoEller

 Angeli Moeller: How many of our colleagues audit the new Nvidia graphics card and understood what that could mean for healthcare?

-Harry Glorikian: Well, it’s also just trying to, I mean, I remember the impact when we were at Applied Biosystems and, Intel released a new chip and all of a sudden we could do 72 hour unattended sequencing.
+Harry Glorikian: Well, it’s also just trying to, I mean, I remember the impact when we were at Applied Biosystems and, Intel released a new chip, and all of a sudden we could do 72 hour unattended sequencing.
 We had nothing to do with that.
 We just took the chip, plugged it in and off we went.
 Those changes are happening….I’m having trouble keeping up with some, I don’t know if you saw.
 Samsung is releasing a new memory chip where it’ll have AI machine learning capabilities on the memory chip.
 So if you start to rethink the architecture of the computing platform and then superimpose that on what we’re doing, there are big changes that are coming, that if you talk to people in our field, they’re completely unaware of the, how quickly it’s coming.
 And so as a leader of an organization, you need to preplan for some of that, right?
-Otherwise you can’t absorb it.
+Otherwise, you can’t absorb it.
 So that would be my 2 cents.

-Angeli Moeller: We’re really getting into it Harry and we’re probably going to have to do another recording.
+Angeli Moeller: We’re really getting into it Harry and we’re probably going to have to do another recording sometime.
 But I mean, I think it’s about the mindset and, and sometimes, I’m like, it’s about the hard skills.
 Because you can’t get away from the hard skills.
 There are hard skills you needed in your organization.
 So let’s say that’s a given at the leadership level, it’s been, the mindset becomes even more critical because it’s about, I think with software it just moves so much faster than drug development, clinical development than pharmaceutical development, it just moves so, so, so much faster.
 And even what we would call a traditional IT project where you choose the solution, you roll out a solution, it’s there, you don’t retire a solution as you roll out the next solution, anyone in the software industry, nobody thinks like that anymore.
 Maybe they did 20 years ago.
 And it’s about, how do we prepare for the fact that everything is replaced the second that goes live and how do you prepare everyone to be comfortable with that.
-That I’m going to have DevOps, I’m going to have my data science plus it’s going to go and have a new release every two weeks based on what there I immediately get from the end-users.
-I’m not going to ask the end users what they think, but I’m going to have different metrics that the software immediately picks up to see how they like it, how they use it.
+That I’m going to have DevOps, I’m going to have my data science platform it’s going to go and have a new release every two weeks based on what there I immediately get from the end-users.
+I’m not going to ask the end-users what they think, but I’m going to have different metrics that the software immediately picks up to see how they like it, how they use it.
 I’m going to throw out features to this group and do AB testing.
 I think.

 Harry Glorikian: Yes, but this is why I think we need to have skunkworks areas that can move this thing forward, but also a leader that can understand the implications of if that’s skunkworks is successful what is the implication on the organization?
 And that’s hard in a big organization, right?